MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 :::image type="content" source="media/dashboard-customize-visuals/map.png" alt-text="map visual type.":::

-To render the map visual, you must first select the type of location you're going to use. there are 2 options:
+To render the map visual, you must first select the type of location you're going to use.
+Under **Define location by**, you can choose from the following options:

-Use 2 columns - Latitude and Logitude
+- Use 2 columns - Latitude and Longitude
-USe 1 column - Geo point
+- Use 1 column - Geospatial coordinates

-In addition, you can specify:
+In addition, you can specify the following options:

-* Label column
+- Label column
-* Bubble size (int).
-This column sets the size of the bubble.
-The visual calculates the min and max values in the selected size column and organizes all the other values in between.
+- Size column: The integer values in this column are used to set the size of bubbles.
+The visual calculates the min and max values in the selected size column and then organizes sets the bubble size for all the other values in between.

 Maps are useful to visualize data with geo coordinates.
 The Map visual also has a built-in zoom functionality.